 8. Repair & Maintenance Costs

-According to RepairPal, the average maintenance and repair cost of a Chevy per year is average with other brands.
+According to RepairPal, the average maintenance and repair cost of a Chevy per year is comparable with other brands.
 Additionally, Chevrolet vehicles seem to need repair less often, allowing you to save more money.

 The only problem with Chevy repair costs is the severity of the problems.
 The same study shows that Chevy deals with more severe problems than the industry average.